By Amrita Tripathi

-Shubhrata Prakash, author of The D Word, which is excerpted here, speaks to us about her journey battling depression.
+Shubhrata Prakash, author of The D Word, speaks to us about her journey battling depression.
 She is equally honest about what keeps her going, as she is about the challenges that remain — because let’s not kid ourselves, there is no magical short cut to happily ever after.
 Healing takes work.

 Her book offers a glimpse into her personal journey, but also explains various facets of the condition, medication, and much more, as she attempts to raise a conversation on a topic that has long been difficult to discuss, here in India.